drdna/AFG/README.md

 # Genome Assembly

-## The following are the procedures used to assemble the foreard and reverse reads in paired-end mode.
+## The following are the procedures used to assemble the forward and reverse reads in paired-end mode.

 1. Download reads to laptop:
 2. Place in project directory: